With these delicious gluten-free pancakes, it is possible to have pancakes, without ruining a healthy eating regime.

 • Lutein and Zeaxanthin – antioxidants, believed to reduce the risk of cataracts and slow the progression of age-related macular degeneration

-Here’s a snapshot of the nutrients in 1 serving, as per my ‘My Fitness Pal’ app.
+Here’s a snapshot of the nutrients in 1 serving, of gluten-free pancakes, as per my ‘My Fitness Pal’ app.

 2 small/medium bananas, the more ripe the better